- Name the three macronutrients ad their main functions.

 Trans fats are a form of unsaturated fats.
-They can be found in vegetable shortenings and oils and fried foods.
+They can be found in vegetable shortenings and oils, and fried foods.

-The main essential fatty acids are linoleic acid omega 6 and omega 3 fatty acids.
+The main essential fatty acids are linoleic acid, omega 6, and omega 3 fatty acids.

 Other essential fatty acids are arachidonic acid, eicosapentaenoic acid, and docosahexaenoic acid.

-When it comes to intake recommendations for fats, the AHA recommends keeping fats to 30 – 35 percent of daily calorie intake.
+Regarding intake recommendations for fats, the AHA recommends keeping fats to 30 – 35 percent of daily calorie intake.